bumbread/tiny-bn/README.md

 ## Description

-Tiny Bignum is a small portable [Arbitrary-precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) unsigned integer arithmetic in C99, for calculating with large numbers.
+Tiny Bignum is a small portable [Arbitrary-precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) unsigned integer arithmetic library, written in C99, for calculating with large numbers.
 The actual precision of the big integer type used in the library is unlimited in practice, but in fact it is limited to 128 bytes.
   That limit could be changed by defining a macro.

 The library offers no overflow handling for when the integer grows over the size of the underlying representation.
 Thus all operations truncate.

-No dynamic memory management is utilized, `stdio.h` is used for testing functions parsing to and from hex-strings (`sprintf`, `sscanf`).
+No dynamic memory management is utilized, and the library has no CRT dependencies, save for `<assert.h>`'s during debug builds.
+A custom assert macro can be redefined if you wish to not depend on CRT.

 ## Design goals

 - C99 ~ C++ compatibility
 - Being trivially included, distributed and used
 - Self-contained.
-The library has no external and CRT dependencies.
+The library has no external and CRT dependencies
-- Code clarity.
-The code is sprinkled with holy comments.

-Goals/Functions provided by the library:
+Functions provided by the library:

-- Overflow signaling (not implemented)
+- Overflow signaling, as a boolean flag
-- Basic arithmetic, Bitwise operators, GCD, LCM

 ## Current status

-- GCD, LCM are not implemented
+- GCD, LCM, bitwise arithmetic are not implemented
-- Overflow handling is not implemented
 - The library has poor support for C++.

 ## Usage